prismatic-io/embedded-workflow-builder-docs/docs/connectors/atlassian-jira.md

 | Host     | Provide a string value for the URL of your Jira account.                                                          |         |
 | Version  | Select an API version for your Jira API request                                                                   | 3       |

-### Jira OAuth 2.0 Connection
+### OAuth 2.0

-Jira OAuth 2.0 Connection
+Authenticate with Jira using OAuth 2.0 for secure access

 While Jira's Cloud API has support for legacy OAuth 1.0, we only offer support for [Jira's OAuth 2.0 (3LO) flows](https://developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/#enabling-oauth-2-0--3lo-).
 If you select OAuth 2.0, you need to enable it for your app using the [Atlassian developer console](https://developer.atlassian.com/console).